williamlamjy/mTracker/docs/DeveloperGuide.md

 The FileManager Component:

 * Contains the `Storage` class that loads data from any pre-existing text file.
 If the file does not exist, it creates a new text file to store the data.
-It updates the file by calling the `writeFile()` method in the `InstrumentEncoder` class.
+It updates the file by calling the `writeFile(instruments, writeToFile)` method in the `InstrumentEncoder` class.
 * Contains the `InstrumentEncoder` class which encodes the instrument data into a text file format for decoding.
 * Contains the `InstrumentDecoder` parent class which decodes the text file.
 The 4 sub-decoder classes `CryptoDecoder`, `EtfDecoder`, `ForexDecoder` and `StockDecoder` adds the respective instruments with their decoded attributes into the